bschulke/too-long-didnt-recipe/README.md

 # too-long-didnt-recipe
-For everyone who hates the long stories people add to their recipe articles
+For everyone who hates the long stories people add to their recipe articles.